SalomoHS/Online-Meeting-Live-Translation/README.md

 ### Program Flow
 1. User open program through chrome extension.
 2. User click start listening.
-3. Javascript will capture the audio, then handle the connection to amazon transcript and translate
+3. Javascript will capture the audio, then handle the connection to amazon transcript and translate the audio.
-4. Translation & Transcription on bottom center of the screen.
+4. Translation & Transcription will appear on bottom center of the screen.

 ---